 With over 200 pages and numerous illustrations it represents excellent value.
 Antennas are next.
 If you get bored with one facet there's always another.
 Some qrpers have suitable equipment and antennas yet don't make as many contacts as they should.
 Apply its tested strategies today for more success on the bands, DX, awards, whether you're into portable operating, contests or more.

-The ARRL Operating Manual for Radio Amateurs; Volumes 1 & 2ARRL, the national association for Amateur Radio #ad - The ARRL Operating Manual for Radio Amateurs; Volumes 1 & 2 #ad - Everything for the active ham radio operatorthe aRRL Operating Manual is the most comprehensive guide to AmateurRadio operating — everything you need to get involved, get active, and get onthe air.
+The ARRL Operating Manual for Radio Amateurs; Volumes 1 & 2ARRL, the national association for Amateur Radio #ad - Everything for the active ham radio operatorthe aRRL Operating Manual is the most comprehensive guide to AmateurRadio operating — everything you need to get involved, get active, and get onthe air.
 Theyare happy to share what they have learned so that you can get involved too.
 Volume 1: basic station and operating techniquesassembling a stationbasic operating procedureshf digital communicationsvhf/uhf fm, repeaters, digital Voice and DataVHF/UHF Beyond FM and RepeatersAmateur SatellitesImage CommunicationsPortable and Mobile OperationVolume 2: Radio Clubs and Public ServiceGroup Activities for the Radio AmateurPreparing the Next GenerationARRL Field DayPublic Service OperatingAlso available:Volume 3: On-Air Activities and RadiosportVolume 4: Resources for the Active Ham.